ineffectivecoder/LDAPtickler/README.md

     -v, --verbose              Enable verbose output

 Supported Utility Commands
+    addloginscript <username> <scriptname>                 Adds a login script to an account
     addmachine <machinename> <machinepass>                 Adds a new machine to the domain
     addmachinelp <machinename> <machinepass>               Adds a new machine